Producks/Minishell-42/README.md

 ## Lexical analysis
 Now this is where things start to be complicated and were a nightmare to deal with.
 Splitting words into tokens were really difficult at first with all the edge cases that were possible.

+## Parser

+## Interpreter
+The role of this part is to remove these: **"** **'** **\$**
+The tricky part is the order you do things for this.
+Here an example of a tricky situation: '$USER'
+Removing the single quote first would result in me not knowing it had single quotes.
+To remove any confusion I ended
+up splitting my tokens into more tokens and do the things individually and paste them back together at the end.
+Here an representation of how the tokens were getting split into sub tokens:

+## Executor
+If we got here it mean there was no syntax error from the user.
+We first have to check for the heredoc...tbc